 - OUP is working to improve disambiguation of article headwords and improve matching of biographical entries.
 “We will also be replacing the Roman numeral disambiguators that appear in some headwords with disambiguating text.
 This is high priority in our editorial post-launch schedule.”

 - Regarding the articles from different sources, Oxford at this point considers Grove in all its variety of scope and emphasis a “unified resource” that should be considered as such.

 See entries for Article Preview in Search Results…, Grove Opera / Jazz Articles… and Lack of Source Attribution.

 Issue: Individuals grouped under family articles (e.g., Johann Sebastian Bach) only resolve to the family article when selected in search results and are attached to the family article’s DOI.

-OUP has done the work on the main text and are still filling in the metadata and adjusting relevancy results.
-While they complete this work, if you don’t see the name of the individual you are searching for at the top of search results, go to the family article and then find the linked name and click through.
+OUP has done the work on the main text and are filling in the metadata and adjusting relevancy results.
+While we complete this work, if you don’t see the name of the individual you are searching for at the top of search results, go to the family article and then find the linked name and click through.

 See also Disambiguating Articles…, Grove Opera, Jazz, or Other…, and Missing Content entries.